JPYamamoto/github-workshop/slides/basic/scope.md

-## Scope
+## Alcance

-- the repository
+- el repositorio
 - staging & committing
-- your history
+- historial

 Note:
 we will learn